elmsec/telegram-file-backend/README.md

 3. Run the proxy
 4. Visit the proxy server.
 E.g `http://localhost:4627/<ENCRYPTED_BOT_TOKEN>/<FILE_ID>`

-## *Disclosure and Warning
+## \* Disclosure and warning

-*** Please use it at your own risk. ***
+- **Please use it at your own risk.**
-We are not affiliated with, funded, or in any way associated with Telegram Messenger™.
+- We are not affiliated with, funded, or in any way associated with Telegram Messenger™.